-- (a) From 1 July 2019 the entry step for RTM whose qualification group is Q1, Q2 or Q3 will be step 9 and for RTM whose qualification group is Q3+, Q4 or Q5 will be step 10. - (b) From 1 July 2020 the entry step for RTM whose qualification group is Q1, Q2 or Q3 will be step 10 and for RTM whose qualification group is Q3+, Q4 or Q5 will be step 11. - (c) After 12 months continuous service in the role of RTM, the teacher will receive an additional unit to a total of two units.

-Note: these units are provided separately in the Staffing Order i.e. not part of the entitlement units)
+- (a) From 3 July 2023 the entry step for RTM whose qualification group is Q3 will be step 9 and for RTM whose qualification group is Q3+, Q4 or Q5 will be step 10. - (b) After 12 months continuous service in the role of RTM, the teacher will receive an additional unit to a total of two units. - Note: these units are provided separately in the Staffing Order i.e. not part of the entitlement units)